YuchenWg/KillerSudoku/README.md

 ## Installation requirements ##

-* Requires JDK 8 or later
+* Requires Python 3.6 or later
-* Requires the Lightweight Java Game Library (LWJGL)
+* Requires the Turtle graphics library

 ##  Instructions ##
+To generate a killer Sudoku

-* Navigate to the *src* directory and locate the Main class in *App.java*
+* Navigate to the directory containing *createKillerSudokuGame.py*
-* Compile into Java Bytecode and run.
+* Run *python createKillerSudokuGame.py*